elasticio/api-docs/source/includes/_contracts.md

 ### Payload Parameters
 Parameter        | Required  | Description
 ---------        | --------- | -----------
-type             | yes       | A value should be "contract-member". id               | yes       | id of an already registered user, must match URL param {USER_ID}
-attributes.role  | yes       | Available roles are: admin and member.
+type             | yes       | A value should be the "contract-member". id               | yes       | id of an already registered user, must match the {USER_ID} URL param attributes.role  | yes       | Available roles are admin and member.

 ###Returns

-Returns member object if the call succeeded
+Returns the member's object if the call succeeded